Table of Contents

 Actually, InfluxDB itself cannot be used for the tasks of data visualization or alerting.
 We should use other instruments from the TICK-stack: Kapacitor for alerting and Chronograf for visualization.
 At the same time, Prometheus also needs to use Alertmanager to send notifications, but defining the alerting and recording rules can be done directly in the Prometheus interface.
 Additionally, Alertmanager provides features for deduplication, grouping, and silencing.
 Prometheus has many components but they fit together seamlessly.

 - InfluxDB uses its own query language - InfluxQL.
-It is very similar to the usual SQL, so if you know the latest, there shouldn’t be any problem to create an InfluxQL query.
+It is very similar to the usual SQL, so if you know the latest, there shouldn’t be any problem with creating an InfluxQL query.
 Prometheus provides a functional language for querying called PromQL.

 SELECT MEAN("value") FROM "time_series_name"